notesofcliff/notesofcliff.github.io/README.md

-Welcome to notesOfCliff, a blog about software.
+Welcome to Notes Of Cliff, a blog about software.

 I am Cliff and I have been a software engineer for about 15 years.